Financial Aid Policies & Appeals

 What does this mean?

 Financial aid eligibility is determined based on the level of enrollment.
 Certain types of financial aid require full-time enrollment to maintain eligibility; other types of financial aid only require half-time enrollment.
-If you receive financial aid that is based on full-time enrollment and has reduced your credit hours as of the Pell Recalculation Date, an award may be canceled, and you may be billed for lost aid.
+If you receive financial aid that is based on full-time enrollment and have reduced your credit hours as of the Pell Recalculation Date, an award may be canceled, and you may be billed for lost aid.

 Example